 Choose the Right Insulation for Your Home

 The type and amount of insulation you need depends on several factors, including the local climate and what area you’re insulating.
-In general, the further north you live, the more insulation you need.
+Insulators with a high R-value tend to be more expensive and some homes in certain climates don’t need as much insulation as others.

-Referencing an insulation R-value chart can help with insulating your attic, walls, floors and crawl spaces adequately for your particular climate.
+Referencing an insulation R-value chart can help you insulate your attic, walls, floors and crawl spaces adequately for your particular climate.

-- Spray foam insulation comes in two forms — open-cell (R-3.5) and closed-cell (R-6.0 to R-6.5).
-Open-cell spray foam allows some air and moisture to travel through, while closed-cell insulation provides an air and vapor barrier.
+• Spray foam insulation comes in two forms — open-cell (R-3.5) and closed-cell (R-6.0 to R-6.5).
+Open-cell allows some air and moisture to travel through, while closed-cell provides an air and vapor barrier.

-- Rigid foam board insulation is available in numerous materials, including polystyrene (R-3.8 to R-5.0), polyurethane (R-5.5 to R-6.5) and polyisocyanurate (R-5.6 to R-8.0).
-Rigid foam is typically reserved for foundations and basement walls.
+• Rigid foam board insulation is available in many materials, including polystyrene (R-3.8 to R-5.0), polyurethane (R-5.5 to R-6.5) and polyisocyanurate (R-5.6 to R-8.0).
+Since it has the highest R-value, rigid foam is typically reserved for foundations and basement walls.

 Insulation FAQs